The fresher's guide to psychology…

 A more fluid approach to drinking

-Our online archive stretches back more than 30 years, and in it you will meet hundreds of psychologists to hear about their career path [spoiler alert: it's rarely a standard one].
+Our online archive stretches back 35 years, and in it you will meet hundreds of psychologists to hear about their career path [spoiler alert: it's rarely a standard one].

-On our Research Digest blog you will find new psychology studies digested, plus another huge archive, along with the podcast and special features.
-You can sign up for a free weekly email.
+Via our Research Digest you will find new psychology studies digested, along with the podcast and special features.
+You can sign up for a free weekly email, and the Digest is also available as a free timeline in The Psychologist app.

 Keep an eye on The Psychologist and the Research Digest on Twitter, for all the latest.